 WILLIAMS BAY — A proposed resort for the shuttered former campus of George Williams College on the shores of Geneva Lake has Williams Bay residents soul searching about the future of their community.

-The property would include the former George Williams College campus that closed in December of 2023 as well as the former golf course, originally designed by Dr. James Naismith, more well known as the father of basketball.
+The property is the former George Williams College campus that closed in December of 2023 as well as the former golf course, originally designed by Dr. James Naismith, more well known as the father of basketball.

 There also are plans to annex additional land from the town of Walworth to accommodate this project.